tomvanschaijk/tomvanschaijk.github.io/_posts/2025-01-25-advent-of-code-day-1-rust-vs-python.markdown

 Instead of sticking to 1000 entries, I created lists of 1k, 10k, 100k, 1M, 10M, 50M and 100M entries.
 I compared very basic implementations in both languages, iterated a lot and tried several things to get some decent speed out of both implementations.
 The chapters below will give you a rundown of all the steps I took to get the most speed out of both languages.
 For Rust, I leaned more towards implementing as much as possible myself (because, of course I did).
 On the Python side of things, I mostly used familiar frameworks like Pandas/Polars and Numpy.

 In the end, though, one fundamental change yielded a __40-50%__ speedup in both language implementations, without depending on external frameworks.
-You can check out the [GitHub repository](https://github.com/tomvanschaijk/aoc_1_python_vs_rust){:target="_blank"} and look at all 5 branches, each containing an additional step towards optimisation, or a completely different approach.
 I have no doubt that the Rust/Python wizards out there can get even more performance out of this, and if you do, please let me know!

 ### A basic implementation